jht1493/ICM-2020-Code/weeks/01_intro.md

 Click on the buttons and observe the actions and the messages that appear in the console.
 In the body of the mousePressed function you can call as many other functions as you wish.

-- buttons Rect and Circle not color is set
+- buttons Rect and Circle, note no fill color set

 - button Shapes draws 3 shapes:
 ```